-Fuel infringement 8 laps Race infringements 5 laps
+Fuel infringement 4 laps

+Race infringements 3 laps

 Light infringements (after 2 laps of notification) no laps will be scored.

-Craning infringements 8 laps
+Craning infringements 4 laps

-Failure to attend scrutineering
+Failure to attend scrutineering or drivers briefing 5 laps

-or drivers briefing 5 laps Flag Infringement 5 laps
+Flag Infringement 3 laps

 Priority of boats 5 laps

+For hitting a turn buoy or other buoys of the race course no penalty

+For dislodging or destroying the first turn buoy 3 laps

+or other buoys of the race course

+For dislodging or destroying the second turn buoy or other buoys of the race course 5 laps

-23. PROTESTS
+39. PROTESTS

 The Team Manager on behalf of his driver can make a protest.
 No collective protests will be accepted.
 They must be written in English with full details and, if appropriate the UIM rule.
 The fee for a protest is fixed at 150 Euros, and for a protest against an engine is fixed at 380 Euros.
 Protest will be heard if possible within one hour of the protest being accepted and the result of any such protest will be given to the Team Manager and driver if possible.

-If a protest is upheld and laps have been deducted at the next posting of positions the laps will be reintroduced.
+If a protest is upheld and laps have been deducted at the next posting of positions the laps will be re - introduced.
 If a protest comes within the last hour of racing then the protest will be heard as soon as possible and the final result will be not be posted until the protest has been heard.
 Protest on the final results must be made within half of one hour.

-24. YELLOW/RED CARDS
+40. YELLOW/RED CARDS